Back to blog

 What is the best first generative AI use case for a business?

-Does every business GenAI product need RAG?
+Do business GenAI systems need RAG?

-How should businesses evaluate generative AI output?
+How should a company measure generative AI ROI?

 Generative AILLM DevelopmentRAGAI Governance